AguaClara/UASB/UASB_Manual_Spring2018.md

 <div class="alert alert-block alert-danger">
 Label Figures with numerical and not written numbers i.e. Figure 1 not Figure one -- Fixed ZC

-Center the diagrams
+Center the diagrams -- There is something wrong with the Markdown formatting that I cannot for the life of me center this diagram.
+I've looked on StackOverflow as well but according to users there is no built-in Markdown syntax that will allow for image centering-- ZC
 </div>

 ### Size and Flow
- One of the primary concerns associated with large scale construction with PVC is structural stability.
-However, due to the complexities and time requirements needed, the team did not conduct a structural analysis.
-Instead, the geometry for the pilot scale UASB reactor will be loosely based on that of the 1 L/s sedimentation tank.
+ Due to the fabrication experience AguaClara accumulated from in-house construction of the 1 L/s drinking water treatment plant, the scale of the pilot UASB reactor was loosely based on the size and scale of the 1  L/s sedimentation tank.
+With the goal of constructing the reactor utilizing a 3 foot diameter PVC pipe and welded PVC sheets for the base, one of the primary concerns was structural stability.
+While it was desirable to have a flat bottom geometry to maximize volume for biological processing, shear stress at the interface between the welded PVC sheets and pipe would lead failure.
+Due to the complexities and time requirements required to determine the feasibility of this approach, the team did not conduct a structural analysis.
+Instead, the team opted to model the bottom geometry for the pilot scale UASB reactor on that of the 1 L/s sedimentation tank.

  <div class="alert alert-block alert-danger">
  Why is that satisfactory?
 Where can I get more information about the 1 L/s geometry and structure?